 Cliff Skagen, Principal/Director of Teaching and Learning, is a licensed school administrator in the state of Minnesota (Principal's License) from St. Mary's University.
 Mr. Skagen is also a member of the MAAP board of directors and has completed the CEU's necessary for his license renewal by the state of Minnesota.
+Mr. Skagen resigned mid-year.

 Erin Amundson, Assistant Principal, is not a licensed school administrator in the state of Minnesota.
 Ms. Amundson completed the two year Minnesota Principal's Academy at the University of Minnesota and is now enrolled in a formal Principal licensure program at the University of Minnesota.
+Ms. Amundson began the role of school principal in January 2020.